 On completion of the meeting of the Board of Examiners, broadsheets are internally ratified.
 Subsequently, Academic Council may also make final decisions in relation to student appeals.
-All finalised results are signed off by the Academic Affairs Manager on the QQI QBS for awarding of certificates and to conclude the process.
+All finalised results are signed off by the Head of Quality & Academic Affairs on the QQI QBS for awarding of certificates and to conclude the process.
 It is only on completion of all the above stages that a student can progress to Conferring of Award.